-Cold Therapy: You may have been sent home with a Polar Care® cold therapy unit and wrap.
+Cold Therapy: You may have been sent home with a Polar Care® cold therapy unit and wrap for your knee.
 Fill with ice and water to the indicated fill line.
 You can use 20-30 minutes on then off, several times a day.
 This will help relieve pain and control swelling.
 Do not sleep with on.

 Regional Anesthesia Injections (Blocks): You may have been given a regional nerve block either before or after surgery.
-This may make the entire area numb for 24-36 hours.
+This may make your entire leg numb for 24-36 hours.